vrajs5/Getting-and-Cleaning-Data/README.md

 Input to script - Folder "UCI HAR Dataset" with all files provided for assigment.

-Output of script - "tidySet.txt"" file
+Output of script - "tidySet.txt file

 - - -